thenexthub/package-manager/Documentation/Usage.md

 ### Release

-To build in release mode, type `swift build -c release`.
+To build in release mode, type `codira build -c release`.
 The build artifacts are located in directory named `release` under the build folder.
 A Codira target is built with following flags in release mode: